Therapy for Emergency Responders

 Does this sound like you?

-You feel overwhelmed and so tired it makes it hard to get out of bed and get ready for work.
+You feel overwhelmed and so tired that makes it hard to get out of bed and get ready for work.
 You feel the “Sunday Scaries” every day of the week and dread going into the office, station, or job site.
 The trauma you see on the job makes it feel impossible to deal with the stress you experience off the job.
 You don’t know who to turn to because people see you as the rock of the family or friend group.
 You feel like no one will truly understand the complexities of your job or your experience.
 We do, we get it.

 We know you’ve tried everything, and you just want to feel better…

-After experiencing a traumatic event, you may find yourself trying to make sense of what happened.
+If you experience a traumatic event, you may find yourself trying to make sense of what happened.
 You may find yourself trying to figure out who to blame, how and why you were involved, why you feel the way you do, or whether the feelings you are experiencing are out of proportion to the event.

 YOU MIGHT BE EXPERIENCING THE FOLLOWING: